BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: Introduction

-\stitle{Data plane made fast with $O(1)$ or no caching with compute network multicast.} First, a {\maas} is backed by fast GPU-GPU/CPU compute fabrics~\cite{nvidia-compute-network}, which are 100--400\,Gbps RDMA and even 16\,Tbps NVLink~\cite{googleinstance,awsinstance,volcanoinstance}, much faster than SSD and comparable to host-GPU link.
-The fabric is used for data transfer during serving and we found that they are under-utilized (up to 14.4\% of total bandwidth), even in network-heavy workloads like P/D disaggregation~\cite{DBLP:conf/isca/PatelCZSGMB24, DBLP:conf/osdi/ZhongLCHZL0024,DBLP:journals/corr/abs-2401-11181,DBLP:conf/ppopp/CaiLMMMNS21,DBLP:journals/corr/abs-2404-09526} (\textsection{\ref{sec:bg-motiv}}).
-This under-utilization suggests that we can borrow it for loading parameters.
+\stitle{1.
+Data plane made fast with $O(1)$ or no caching with compute network multicast.\,} First, a {\maas} is backed by fast GPU-GPU/CPU compute fabrics~\cite{nvidia-compute-network}, which are 100--400\,Gbps RDMA and even 16\,Tbps NVLink~\cite{googleinstance,awsinstance,volcanoinstance}---much faster than SSD and comparable (or even faster than) CPU-GPU PCIe.
+The compute fabric is used for data transfer during serving and we found it largely under-utilized, i.e., up to 7.4\,\% of total bandwidth even in network-heavy workloads like serving LLMs with prefill and decode disaggregation~\cite{DBLP:conf/isca/PatelCZSGMB24, DBLP:conf/osdi/ZhongLCHZL0024,DBLP:journals/corr/abs-2401-11181,DBLP:conf/ppopp/CaiLMMMNS21,DBLP:journals/corr/abs-2404-09526} (\textsection{\ref{sec:bg-motiv}}).
+Thus, we can borrow such fast links for accelerating the data plane of autoscaling.

 Second, network-based data plane requires no or minimal caching to achieve fast scaling.
-If a model is already deployed on some instances, we can directly multicast the parameters from those instances, eliminating the need for caching.
+Specifically, if a model is already deployed on some instances, we can directly multicast the parameters from deployed instances through the network, eliminating the need for caching.
 Such multicast is extremely efficient because a serial forwarding multicast~\cite{DBLP:conf/icpp/VerstoepLB96} can load bulk data (e.g., model parameters), regardless of the number of receivers.
-If no instance is deployed, multicast can be done with $O(1)$ host caching by simply broadcasting the parameters from the host with the cached model.
-This $O(1)$ caching per-model allows us to avoid all cache misses because the aggregated host memory of all machines is sufficient to cache all models of a {\maas}.
+Even if no instance is deployed, multicast can be done with $O(1)$ host caching by simply broadcasting the parameters from the host with the cached model.
+This $O(1)$ caching per-model allows us to avoid all cache misses since the aggregated host memory of all machines is sufficient to cache all models served by a {\maas}.